Brought to you by Otter Products

 Inside the classroom and out, devices used for education can take a beating.
 Learn how Otter Products can help to protect your technology investment.

-If you’re lucky enough to have iPads in your classroom, you know the panic when you see one of them fall to the concrete floor or come perilously close to a paint cup. iPads are expensive, and 30 kindergartners can be destructive.
+If you’re lucky enough to have iPads in your classroom, you know the panic when you see one of them fall to the concrete floor or come perilously close to a paint cup. iPads are expensive, and 30 students can be destructive.
 That’s why when our friends at OtterBox offered to let us test two of their most popular models of cases, we were all for it!
-We gave two different cases to two of our teacher reviewers—with instructions to really put the cases to the test, the same way a group of kindergartners would.
+We gave two different cases to two of our teacher reviewers—with instructions to really put the cases to the test.
+Here’s what they had to say.

 The OtterBox Defender for 5th and 6th Gen iPad